Guide to the Top Online Learning Websites

 Traffic: 2.5 million

 MasterClass is a platform where students are taught by experts (or “celebrity” instructors) in various fields.
-The classes have a high production value and may feel closer to a documentary or a type of entertainment, compared to more traditional courses.
+The classes have a high production value and may feel closer to a documentary or a type of entertainment, as compared to more traditional courses.

 Celebrity instructors include: Martin Scorsese, Malcolm Gladwell, deadmau5, Steve Martin, Samuel L. Jackson, Christina Aguilera, Serena Williams, User, Wolfgang Puck, and more.